MatrixAI/Polykey-CLI/README.md

 ## Development

-Run `nix-shell`, and once you're inside, you can use:
+Run `nix develop`, and once you're inside, you can use:

 ```sh
 # install (or reinstall packages from package.json)